One Day in Venice: Best Itinerary, Map, Tips & Guide

 Afternoon

-Carlo Goldoni was a famous Venetian playwright who dedicated his life to the theatre, starting as a small boy aged eight, with puppets in a small theatre at his home.
+Carlo Goldoni was a famous Venetian playwright who dedicated his life to the theatre.
+He started as a small boy aged eight, playing with puppets in a small theatre at his home.
 The home is now a writer’s museum and well worth a visit.

 Basilica De Frari